dumbjs/preland/README.md

 `preland` is a set of utilities that allow you to `read`, `find` , `transform` and `generate` island components for preact.
-None of the utlities in this set has any dependency on any bundler or framework and just statically analyses the given code to look for preact islands.
+None of the utlities in this set have any dependency on any bundler or framework and just statically analyse the given code to look for preact islands.

 ## Highlights